Gositi/discord-fs/README.md

 - FAT stored locally, two clients cannot operate on the same filesystem

 ## Bugs
-Here is a list of all known bugs, prioritized in functionality impact.
+Here is a list of all known bugs, prioritized by functionality impact.

 ### Critical
 These bugs will be fixed in the next patch release.